cesar-rocha/10-lesson/README.md

 (e.g., "Is it now safe for this person to drive on their own?"), but they are also a good way to clarify the learning objectives for a lesson.
-"Understand linear regression" is hopelessly vague; a much better way to set the goal for a lesson is:
+"Understand linear regression" is hopelessly vague; a much better way to set the goal for that lesson would be to define an exercise such as:

 > Write a short R script that reads the tabular data in `housing.csv`
 > and uses the `lm` function to calculate a regression coefficient